 Task lighting is designed for specific tasks such as reading or cooking.
 It should be bright enough to illuminate the task area without being too harsh on the eyes.
 Common task light fixtures include desk lamps, under-cabinet lights, and recessed spotlights.

 Accent lighting highlights certain areas or objects in a room, such as artwork or architectural features like fireplaces and bookshelves.
 Accent lights can create moods by casting shadows on walls and ceilings with different colored bulbs and dimmers.
-Popular accent light fixtures include track lights, picture lights, floor lamps, and strip lights mounted behind furniture pieces like sofas or headboards.
+Popular accent light fixtures include track lights, picture lights, floor lamps, and strip lights mounted behind furniture pieces.

 Flush mount ceiling lights are installed directly against the ceiling surface with no gap for a seamless look that works well in rooms with low ceilings with limited space but still needs adequate illumination.
 These come in many styles ranging from traditional dome shapes to modern geometric designs that will fit any decor style you have going on in your home.

 Chandeliers are statement pieces that bring elegance into any space they’re placed into.
 From classic crystal chandeliers to modern industrial pendants, there’s something for everyone.
 Chandeliers usually hang lower than flush mounts, making them excellent options if you want more visual impact from your overhead fixture while keeping it close to the ceiling line.

 Pendant lights are suspended from cords, chains, or rods attached directly to ceilings, giving off direct downlight below them while also providing indirect up-lighting around their perimeter.
 This makes them perfect choices when looking for something unique yet functional.